xpavlic4/book-extracts/sports/golf/Michael Clarkson - Pressure Golf.md

 ## Zones in sport

 * Flow - lost in addiction
-* The arouseal zone - short flw at accelerated level
+* The arousal zone - short flow at accelerated level
-* The panless zone - pain is numbed
+* The painless zone - pain is numbed
 * The long-term zone - over a season

 ## Pressure management